Click on images to enlarge

 In the 1960s and 1970s, Webco was a leading supplier of the trickest aftermarket parts to enhance the performance of anything from an AJS to a Zundapp.
 Based in Venice, California, Webco figured the best way to promote sales of their 125cc top-end kit for the Hodaka Super Rat 100 was to build a project bike.
 Jeff Heininger, son of Webco founder Tom Heininger, contacted Modern Cycle magazine about the idea, and they immediately agreed to test the bike.

 Webco chose the Hodaka Super Rat because it was one of the most popular tiddlers of the time.
 But, at 100cc, the machine was too small to compete in the growing 125cc class.
 Webco used nothing but the best on their project bike.
 The Rickman Micro-Metisse frame and bodywork, Ceriani forks, Koni shocks and Dunlop tires were the starting point.
 The Webco 125cc cylinder, piston, head and 26mm Mikuni were mated to a Torque Engineering expansion chamber.
+The chain tension was not adjusted at the rear wheel, as the rear wheel was held in a fixed place.
+Instead the swingarm pivot was mounted to a snail cam and the length of the swingarm, and thus chain tension, could be adjusted.

 It was not enough for the bike to be powerful and handle well, Webco also mounted a Preston Petty front fender on a Webco alloy fender brace and used their fold-up motocross pegs.
 To finish off the project in style, Jack O’Brien applied a bright red, white and blue paint job.
 Modern Cycle described the bike in the February 1971 issue as “An eye-catcher as well as a hot performer!”